cyber-science/2025/_pages/cyberscitech/papersubmissions.md

 <h4>Submission Instructions</h4>
  Submission to Regular Tracks: <b> 6 pages</b> in minimum<br>
  Submission to WiP/Workshop/Special Session Tracks: <b>4 pages</b> in minimum<br>
- Submission to Poster Session Tracks: <b>2 pages</b> in minimum<br>
+ Submission to Poster Tracks: <b>2 pages</b> in minimum<br>
  <!-- Submission to Late Breaking Innovation Tracks: <b>4-8</b> pages<br> -->
 </p>

 <p>Authors are invited to submit their original research work that has not previously been submitted or published in any other venue.
-Regular, work-in-progress (WiP), and workshop/special session papers need to be submitted via EDAS.
+Regular, work-in-progress (WiP), workshop/special session, and poster papers need to be submitted via EDAS.
 <!-- (<a href="https://edas.info/N32365" target =_new>https://edas.info/N32365</a>). -->
 </p><p>
 <ul>